Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra

-We also explored how these results depend on the duration of the out-of-transit baseline, repeating our entire retrieval analysis with simulated datasets that had two and five times longer out-of-transit baselines (four and ten times the transit duration, respectively).
-We find that the uncertainties on $\epsilon$ decreases with increasing baseline, as expected, but that the final uncertainties on the corrected transmission spectra remain high in the case of the cross retrievals, owing to the need to compensate for model differences with inflated uncertainties.
-Nonetheless, we note that in ``real life'' applications, the lack of model fidelity and other effects (such as stellar variability) may make the need for longer baselines more pressing.
+We also explored how these results depend on the duration of the out-of-transit baseline, repeating our entire retrieval analysis with simulated datasets \R{with longer out-of-transit baselines, from two times the transit duration (our nominal case) to 10 times it (\autoref{fig:relative_uncertainties}, top row)}. \R{For the direct retrievals, we} find that \R{$\sigma(\epsilon)/\epsilon$ decreases} with increasing baseline, as expected, \R{ though it is already much lower than $\sigma(D)/D$ with even the shortest out-of-transit baseline.
+Thus, the final uncertainties on the corrected transmission spectra are limited by the transit duration and not by the out-of-transit baseline.
+By contrast, for the cross-retrievals, $\sigma(\epsilon)/\epsilon$ is comparable to $\sigma(D)/D$ for all baselines because the model fidelity limits the precision of the photospheric inferences, not the data uncertainty.
+From this we conclude that when aiming to correct for the TLS effect using a model-based approach, an out-of-transit baseline that is at least double the transit duration is sufficient to shift the limiting factor in the final precision from the data to the models.
+However, empirical approaches to TLS corrections \citep[e.g.,][]{TRAPPIST-1JWSTCommunityInitiative2023, Berardo2024} and other considerations, such as stellar variability, will warrant longer out-of-transit baselines in some cases. }